Security For Bikes

 Squire Key Profiles

 The photo above shows, in order left-to-right: (1) A standard profile key and (2) a Chinese version of the same thing, then (3) and (4) R1 profile keys with different head design, and finally (5) is an NW4 key.
 If you look closely, you may be able to see the more convoluted profile of the key itself (i.e. the part that goes into the cylinder) on the R1 keys as compared to the standard profile keys.
 The A440 profile is similar to R1, but the convolutions (i.e. the ridging) are different so R1 and A440 are not interchangeable.
+The NW4 cylinder is a dimple profile with wave channel and side pins as well as top and bottom pins with an active element.

 Back to top